tomorrowdevs-projects/team2-real-world-app/client/README.md

 # Run the project in dev mode (Webpack Dev Server localhost:3000)
 $ npm start

+# Launches the test runner in the interactive watch mode.
+$ npm test

 # UPLOAD FILE
 # To change the url POST go to line 58 of the following file:
 client\src\pages\UploadFile\index.js